pmq20/libsquash/README.md

 associates a directory stream with it and returns a pointer to be used to identify the directory stream in subsequent operations.
-The pointer `NULL` is returned if `filename` cannot be accessed, or if it cannot allocate enough memory to hold the whole thing.
+The pointer `NULL` is returned if `filename` cannot be accessed, or if it cannot allocate enough memory to hold the whole thing, and sets the global variable `squash_errno` to indicate the error.
 The returned resource should later be freed by `squash_closedir`.

 ### `squash_closedir(dirp)`

 Closes the named directory stream and frees the structure associated with the `dirp` pointer, returning `0` on success.
-On failure, `-1` is returned.
+On failure, `-1` is returned and the global variable `squash_errno` is set to indicate the error.

 ### `squash_readdir(dirp)`

 Returns a pointer to the next directory entry.
 It returns `NULL` upon reaching the end of the directory or on error.
+In the event of an error, the global variable `squash_errno` is set to indicate the error.

 ### `squash_rewinddir(dirp)`

 Resets the position of the named directory stream to the beginning of the directory.

+### `squash_dirfd(dirp)`

+Returns the integer file descriptor associated with the named directory stream.
+On failure, `-1` is returned and the global variable `squash_errno` is set to indicate the error.

+### `squash_telldir(dirp)`

+Returns the current location associated with the named directory stream.

+### `squash_seekdir(dirp, loc)`

+Sets the position of the next `squash_readdir()` operation on the directory stream.
+The new position reverts to the one associated with the directory stream when the `squash_telldir()` operation was performed.

 ### `squash_chdir(disk, path)`

 Causes the named directory to become the current working directory of the SquashFS `disk`, that is, the starting point for path searches of pathnames not beginning with a slash, `/`.
 Upon successful completion, a value of `0` is returned.
-Otherwise, a value of `-1` is returned.
+Otherwise, a value of `-1` is returned and `squash_errno` is set to indicate the error.

 ### `squash_getcwd(disk, buf, size)`